 Drug crimes, as serious as they are, are sometimes handled unfairly in our court system.
 Police officers and drug search teams have been known to violate the constitutional rights of those convicted and may be violent or overzealous when handling matters that pertain to these types of crimes.
 There are also cases where officers are found to be guilty of racially or economically stereotyping those convicted and delving out harsher penalties than necessary due to discrimination.

 The U.S. criminal justice system is not without faults.
-If you or a loved one has been convicted of or was arrested for any of the above crimes and you feel that the arrest or conviction was wrongful, you should know that the law is on your side.
-At Thomas Law Offices, we can pair you with a Kentucky criminal defense lawyer who will be happy to speak with you and tell you if we can help you fight your conviction.
+If you or a loved one has been convicted or was arrested for any of the above crimes and you feel that the arrest or conviction was wrongful, you should know that the law is on your side.
+At Thomas Law Offices, we can pair you with a Louisville criminal defense lawyer who will be happy to speak with you and tell you if we can help you fight your conviction.

 Your time to act and potentially receive lighter penalties or potentially even reverse a conviction is running out.
 Get in touch as soon as possible to find out if we can help you find a light at the end of a seemingly-dark tunnel.